kgateway-dev/kgateway/docs/content/guides/dev/configuring-socket-options.md

 One use case for this, is when an AWS NLB is deployed in front of Gloo Edge.
 This is a powerful combination that we recommend.
 However, AWS NLB's have an idle timeout of 350 seconds that [cannot be changed](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/network-load-balancers.html#connection-idle-timeout).
 Therefore, we need to configure TCP keep alive, to keep the socket open during long idle periods.

+{{% notice note %}}
+Some users avoid this issue altogether by using a [kubernetes controller for elastic load balancers](https://github.com/kubernetes-sigs/aws-load-balancer-controller), instead of an AWS NLB
+{{% /notice %}}

 ### Without Keep-Alive

 Without using socket options to configure keep-alive, the connection between the Gloo Edge proxy and AWS NLB is silently closed after a period less than 350 seconds.
 The client then makes a request, and a reset packet (RST) is returned by the NLB.
 Since the client doesn't know how to handle the reset packet, it closes the socket.